ixventure/website/_projects/dom.md

 title: DOM
 slug: dom
 layout: project
-description: treating the DOM as a digital legal formalism object with AI-generated file review mappings.
+description: Treating the DOM as a digital legal formalism object with AI-generated file review mappings.
 ---

 ## IxVenture’s Position on DOMs